metno/vagrant-s-enda/README.md

 * http://192.168.56.10:8983/solr/admin/cores

-## Diagram
+## Deployment diagram

-To connect the dots, we have a C4 diagram which describes how it all connects together.
+To connect the dots, we have a deployment diagram which describes how it all connects together in Kubernetes.

 ![Deployment](dep.svg)